trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 iceCream = newCircularArcCurve("iceCream", [0.0, 0.0, 0.0], 1.0, 0.0, 180.0, "degrees")
 cone2    = newEndPointsLineCurve("cone2", [-1.0, 0.0, 0.0], [0.0, -3.0, 0.0])

-# Assemble the three curve in a closed chain oriented couter-clockwise.
+# Assemble the three curve in a closed chain oriented counter-clockwise.
 The chain
 # name `IceCreamCone` is only used internally by HOHQMesh.

 addCurveToInnerBoundary!(p, cone1, "IceCreamCone")